Using CSS anchor positioning

 Positioning elements relative to their anchor

 As we saw above, associating a positioned element with an anchor is not really much use on its own.
 Our goal is to place the positioned element relative to its associated anchor element.
-This is done either by setting a CSS anchor() function value on an inset property, specifying an inset-area, or centering the positioned element with the anchor-center placement value.
+This is done either by setting a CSS anchor() function value on an inset property, specifying a position-area, or centering the positioned element with the anchor-center placement value.

 Note: The anchor element must be a visible DOM node for the association and positioning to work.
 If it is hidden (for example via display: none), the positioned element will be positioned relative to its nearest positioned ancestor.
 We discuss how to hide an anchor-positioned element when its anchor disappears in Conditional hiding using position-visibility.